GWU-Advanced-OS/project-project-gvisor/report.md

 #### From Host to Sentry

-First we'll look at the sequence of code that allows Sentry to get memory from the host OS. `Allocate()` returns a `MemoryFile` which is a mapping of a chunk of memory from the host.
+First we'll look at the sequence of code that allows Sentry to get memory from the host OS. `Allocate()` updates a `MemoryFile` which is a mapping of a chunk of memory from the host.
 This is the struct that Sentry will later use to find available pages of memory to allocate to an application.

 ```go
 // Line 381 of pgalloc.go